lgtm-migrator/http-status-check/README.md

 services and enpoints in a namespace and the cron job itself.

 We ship the deployment files under the `deployment` directory.
-To understand the usage of these files in detail head over to the [README of the directory](./deployments/).
+To understand the usage of these files in detail head over to the [detailed README of the directory](./deployments/).

 ### Examples